-In spite of this, to speak of death and dying outside of these safe boundaries we’ve created, typically elicits a negative reaction.
-We surround ourselves with death and yet, we are painfully uncomfortable actually talking about it.
+In spite of this, to speak of death and dying outside of these safe boundaries we’ve created, often elicits a negative reaction.
+We are privileged to make the choice to surround ourselves with illusions of “death” and yet, we are painfully uncomfortable actually talking real death, grief, and loss.
 Perhaps this is precisely why we love Halloween so much, as it allows for an acceptable place and time to explore and sate some of our curiosity and fear, surrounding the subject.

 There was once a time when this uniquely American holiday was intricately tied to a day when we actively engaged with death; and facing our own mortality was at the heart of the celebration.